 I am a PhD student in Computer Science at the University of Texas at Austin under Prof. Vitaly Shmatikov.
-My research focuses primarily on anonymity, censorship resistance, and general computer security.
+My research focuses primarily on privacy, censorship resistance, and general computer security.
 I recieved my PhD in December 2016.
 Here is a LaTeX template for UT dissertations.

-I graduated from the University of Virginia College of Arts & Sciences in 2010 with a BA in Physics and Computer Science.
+I graduated from the University of Virginia College of Arts & Sciences in 2010 with a double major in Physics and Computer Science.

 I currently do security research under Prof. Vitaly Shmatikov.
 My primary research is on developing new censorship resistant technology.
 I have also worked on mobile/web security.

 Previously I worked for Prof. Brent Waters studying the security of two-way radios and their use of cryptography.
-We were able to break the security of ST-25 radio scramblers which were used by the NFL until 2012.
-We were also able to partially reverse the encryption of some commercial two-way radios.
+We were able to break the security of ST-25 radio scrambling chips which were used by the NFL until 2012.
+We were also able to partially reverse the encryption schemes of some commercial two-way radios.

 I have also worked for Prof. Michael Walfish in the LASR group on verified outsourced computations.
-Among other things, I worked on proofs of correctness, optimizing cryptographic primitives, and implementing and testing the protocols.
+Among other things, I worked on proofs of correctness, optimizing cryptographic primitives, and implementing and testing our protocols.